venkatesh-1729/minimal-mistakes/_posts/2017-01-01-Distributed-Stream-Processing-With-Apache-Kafka.md

 * **Record** - Unit of data stored in Kafka.
   + A record consists of *Key*, *Value*, *Time Stamp*.
 * **Topic** - A category or feed name to which records are published.
-  + Core abstraction of stream of records in Kafka.
+  + Core abstraction of the stream of records in Kafka.
 * **Publisher** \| **Producer** - A Kafka client that publishes records to the Kafka cluster.
 * **Subscriber** \| **Consumer** - A Kafka client that consumes records from the Kafka cluster.
   + Consumers label them shelves with *consumer group name*.